pydio/pydio-doc-howto/2_centos_install.md

 - **CPU/Memory**: 4GB RAM, 2 CPU
 - **Storage**: 100GB SSD hard drive
 - **Operating System**:
-  - RHEL 7 or 8, Rocky Linux 8, CentOS and Scientific Linux 7.
+  - RHEL 7, 8 or 9, Rocky Linux 8 or 9, CentOS and Scientific Linux 7.
   - An admin user with sudo rights that can connect to the server via SSH
   - _Note: The present guide uses a Rocky Linux 8.6 server.
 You might have to adapt some commands if you use a different version or flavour._
 - **Networking**: